Javascript is required Five questions about saving for your child - ABN AMRO

 Children & Family

 As a parent, you want to help your child get a head start when they’re older.
 And what better way than giving your child a financial boost?
 If you’re thinking about saving for your child’s future, should you use your own account or open one in your child’s name?
-Here are five questions about saving for your kids that will help you work out what is right for you.
+Read the answers to these five questions and find the best solution for you.

-1. Why should you start saving up for your child?
+1. Why should you put money aside for your child?

 Tuition fees, driving lessons, buying their first house... as kids grow up, they get more expensive.
 Very expensive.